 This is telling you your furnace’s low pressure switch is open.
-Due to the failure, your system will not function for safety reasons.
+Due to the malfunction, your system will not function for safety reasons.

-Depend on the Experts at Jack Nelson Service Experts Heating & Air Conditioning to deal with repairing this furnace error.
+Depend on the Experts at Jack Nelson Service Experts to deal with repairing this furnace error.
 Our NATE-certified technicians are among the best in the industry when it comes to recognizing and repairing furnace troubles.

-Your satisfaction is important to us.
+Your satisfaction is important to our team.
 That’s why we back our furnace repair work in Tulsa with a 100% Satisfaction Guarantee* for a year.

 How a Low Pressure Switch Works